-Touted as the most advanced, compact and portable car seat on the market, the MiFold Grab and Go Booster Seat makes life easy when you’re traveling with kids 4 and older who need to be in a booster seat as you, say, cruise the Tuscan countryside.
+Touted as the most advanced, compact and portable car seat on the market, the MiFold Grab and Go Booster Seat makes life easy when you’re traveling with kids 4 and older who need to be in a booster seat.
 The seat is super easy to install and so small that you can just pop it into your handbag or even throw it inside a kid’s backpack on the go.
 Even in the smallest back seats, up to three kids in a row can sit next to each other in these exceptionally compact contraptions.

 Parents swear by the BubbleBum.
 “It gets good safety ratings, it’s easy to use and my daughter likes it,” says Eileen Gunn of FamiliesGo!.
 The BubbleBum is conveniently inflatable, so it can pack down to next to nothing.
 When fully blown up, it’s just 13 inches wide.
 The seat is designed for children ages to 4 to 11, weighing between 40 and 100 pounds.